michaelborn/ITB2020-CBElasticsearch-talk/README.md

 * [CBElastisearch documentation](https://cbelasticsearch.ortusbooks.com/)
 * [Easy Elasticsearch with CBElasticsearch](https://www.slideshare.net/ortussolutions/itb2019-easy-elasticsearch-with-cbelasticsearch-jon-clausen) - ITB2019 talk by Jon Clausen.
 This was my first intro to Elasticsearch.
+* [Enterprise Search with ColdFusion Solr](https://dsirucek.files.wordpress.com/2012/05/enterprise-search-with-coldfusion-solr-final.pdf) - This is why we use Elasticsearch - we are not limited by a two-tag interface.